 Because this one I think is so important is this reason.
 If you keep the tenth command, you’ll do pretty well on all the other nine.
 If you don’t covet, if you’re satisfied with who God made you, doing what you’re supposed to do with Him, and Him alone, what you’ll find is, an awful lot of those other commands involve hurting, stealing, lying, manipulating, being driven so you don’t take a Sabbath.

-It all revolves around thing with the belief system that it will deliver for you.
+It all revolves around things with the belief system that it will deliver for you.
 And you know what?
 If you learn not to covet, you’ll find that most of these other commands, you’ll do pretty well on.

 So turn the page if you already haven’t.
 Let me give you five symptoms that tell us, consuming passions are robbing our joy.
 See, that’s the issue.
 God does not want your joy to be robbed.

-I mean, it was Nehemiah in the thick that, what did he say was his strength?
+I mean, it was Nehemiah in the thick of it, what did he say was his strength?
 The blank of the Lord is my strength.
 What is it?
 The joy.
 The joy of the Lord.
 It’s a byproduct of the Spirit.
 It’s the Spirit of God doing something in your heart and your life and it flows out of your emotions that gives you energy and drive and excitement.

-Proverbs 23:4 says, “Do not wear yourself out to be rich.
+Proverbs says, “Do not wear yourself out to be rich.
 Have the wisdom to show restraint.”
 And I would say, don’t wear yourself out to be a perfect parent.
 Don’t wear yourself out to have a perfect body.
 Don’t wear yourself out to have the greatest job.

-Now, Godly ambition, goals, Spirit directed, absolutely.
+Now, Godly ambition, goals, Spirit-directed, absolutely.
 Consuming desires that cause you to mis-prioritize and not have time with God, time with your family, time for yourself, and appropriate rest?
 Absolutely not.

 Second indicator that coveting may be a bigger issue than you think, is debt.
 And what I mean here, debt that is not relegated to long-term appreciable items, is a symptom of coveting.
 Ecclesiastes 5:11 says, “The more money you make, the more money you spend.”

+They did a survey of high school girls.
+You know what the number one occupation or preoccupation of high school girls is, in America?
+Recreational shopping.
 Ninety-three percent of girls.
 This is above being with their boyfriend.
 Ninety-three percent of teenage girls in America said, of all the things I could do, what I like to do most is go to the mall.
 Go to the mall and shop.
-Cars, clothes, toys.

-We have nearly twenty trillion dollars of consumer debt in America.
+At least, six or eight years ago, for the average America family, I don’t know, it’s probably gone up.
+For the average American family, for every thousand dollars that they make, they spend thirteen to fifteen hundred dollars.
 That means that, see, no matter, you know what it tells you is, is that I am buying stuff I can’t afford, that I don’t need, to fulfill needs that don’t get met and I spend more than I have.
 Why?
 Because I’m not content.
 Why?
 Because more is better.

 And we go to camp, like, once every two years and we need because of that and…